 Wondering what detractors, passives, and promoters do and how they affect your business?
 Check this out, then.

 We all want to learn more about our customers.
-That is how we can make our business thrive and beat the competition, and Hubspot’s form below gathers exactly the kind of information you need to achieve this.
+That is how we can make our business thrive and beat the competition.

 Even though the majority of surveys these days are related to how well your business and products work, sometimes you simply want to learn more about your customer.
-This sample does exactly that – help Hubspot figure out more about their buyer persona.
+This sample does exactly that – it helps us figure out more about the people who visit our blog and maybe give insights into what it is they’re looking for.

 This is a nice option that saves people some time, but if you expect versatile and broader answers, you can always give people more room to make their own remarks like in this example: